 “Bring this child to birth”

 Some time back she was invited to speak on parenting at a Parent Teacher Association gathering.
 Once finished, Milagres was approached by a woman who said, “Do you remember my son?
 You prayed for him when I was six months’ pregnant with him.”
-Actually Millagres had forgotten, so Eloma Mergulhao told her his story, how she said no to Down Sydrome abortion.
+Actually Millagres had forgotten, so Eloma Mergulhao repeated the story of how she said no to Down syndrome abortion.

-Eloma had conceived at around 35 years of age and all initial tests confirmed the presence of Down Syndrome.
+Eloma had conceived at around 35 years of age and all initial tests confirmed the presence of Down syndrome.
 As happens so often, medical staff were discouraging and advised abortion, which she thankfully rejected.
-More and more parents are choosing to abort babies with Down Syndrome diagnoses, though parents of Down Syndrome babies live functional lives and are loved deeply by their parents.
+More and more parents are choosing to abort babies with Down syndrome diagnoses, though parents of Down syndrome babies live functional lives and are loved deeply by their parents.

 Three months later her son was born…healthy.
 She named him Urice.
 No disease of any sort!
-The doctor examined the baby closely and seemed almost disgruntled at not seeing the Down Syndrome confirmed.
+The doctor examined the baby closely and seemed almost disgruntled at not seeing the Down syndrome confirmed.
 He predicted Urice would develop the signs within a month.
 After he visited the child at three, six and 12 months, there were none.
 Even at over three years old, Eloma’s son was clearly healthy.

 All Life is Sacred

 Millagres said, “I know that God may do miracles when He likes.
 But one miracle is certain.
-To those women carrying and willing to give birth to Down Syndrome babies, He gives them the graces to raise such children with heroic strength that surpasses human understanding.”
+To those women carrying and willing to give birth to Down syndrome babies, He gives them the graces to raise such children with heroic strength that surpasses human understanding.”